-This page is where you can learn about web pages, how to evaluate them, and how to find the best ones for your PowerPoint and other research projects.
+This page is where you can learn about web pages, how to evaluate them, and how to find the best ones for your research projects.
 There are sites that cover search engines, site evaluation from a variety of approaches, an in depth tutorial, and a guide that lists starting places for finding credible material on the web.

 Great Web Sites offers numerous starting places for finding credible web material on a wide variety of subjects.
 Web 2.0 also offers informative and current news blogs, places to store your research notes, sites for collaboration, and more.
 For a guide to the academic side of Web 2.0, try Making the Most of Web 2.0.